DeanDK/pchallenge/README.md

 ## CSS

 Application uses plain css due to its size.
-In case <br>
-of bigger application, 7-1 pattern with the use of SCCS would be better choice.
+In case of bigger application <br>, 7-1 pattern with the use of SCCS would be better choice.